FilipSulich/Prototype/readme.md

 ## Dependencies

-Each project has its own requirements.
-Install dependencies as needed:
+Install project dependencies as needed:
 ```bash
 pip install -r requirements.txt
 ```

 ## Development Notes

-In some parts of the code, Claude Code was used to help with debugging, refactoring, and implementation.
+In some parts of the code, Claude Code was used to help with debugging and refactoring.